Life Insurance With High Blood Pressure With the Lowest Rates in [2023]

 What Is a Medical Pre-Screen?

-When we oversee applicants applying for life insurance, we don’t want them to run into surprises.
+When we oversee applicants applying for life insurance with hypertension, we don’t want them to run into surprises.
 However, we also want them to receive the best rates during the application process.
 We created a straightforward 5-minute medical pre-screen form that asks a few questions to better understand their health history better and make sure we have them apply with the correct insurer.

 The result is a smooth application process and securing the lowest premium possible.